The following article has been approved for publishing because it serves the cause of the Light.

 The Evils of Free Will: The Night Watch would deny it, but they don't have much of an answer as to what they'll do to evil people if they ever create the utopia they desire, and there's a strong implication of Heel Face Mind Screw.
 There is, in fact, a heavy implication that the Light others can never "win" because their victory condition is every human and other freely choosing light over darkness.
 When several attempts to create a perfect social system — communism — failed due to Dark interfering, in 1930 Light tried to salvage the project using mind control potions on Soviet leadership.
 The idea was to reawaken all their best moral values, forcing them to the path of Light.
 It worked a little too well either driving people mad or making them hunt enemies everywhere.
 After that the communism project was abandoned.

-Glamour Failure: Vampires can make themselves appear invisible to humans (then again, almost every Other can).
+Glamour Failure: Vampires can make themselves appear invisible to humans.
 However, if a human looks into a mirror, then the effect of the spell is broken (although, only for as long as they're looking into the mirror).
 This is the opposite of the typical vampire lore.

 Golem: A serpent-like golem guards the Crown of All Things on the fifth level of the Twilight.
 A deva (an Eastern golem made of Twilight itself) is created by Edgar in Last Watch to take out the Samarkand Watches.
 In New Watch, Mark Germenson conjures a typical earth golem to oppose the Tiger and gives it orders in Hebrew.
 Olga mentions that it's Jewish magic.
 Anton mentions that the most long-lived golems are made of clay, while animating wood or metal is a crapshoot at best, even for a Great Other.